nathanielshak/advancedprogramming/Lesson1/macsetup.md

 # Setting up Python 2 on Mac

 This tutorial is honestly just going to be a bunch following instructions.
 In the process of this, you will get introduced to **the terminal**, a mysterious and scary being that every young coder will one day encounter.
-As you go through this tutorial, *don't be afraid to mess around with things for the heck of it*.
+As you go through this tutorial, *don't be afraid to stop and mess around with things for the heck of it*.
 If you're curious about something that I didn't explain well, **Google it**!
 As you will soon learn, a large portion of coding is learned through Googling and messing with things. *Anyways, let's get started!*

 * **Open the terminal**.
 You should be able to find it by just pressing "command-space" and typing in "terminal".
 One you have it open, it should look something like this: